In this guide, you will find step-by-step instructions on how to change the spark plugs on most Volkswagen vehicles.

 - Turn the front wheels so that they point straight forward.

-- Open the hood, disconnect the negative battery terminal and wait 15 minutes before you continue to the next step.
+- Open the hood, disconnect the negative battery terminal and wait 15 minutes before continuing to the next step.

 - Remove the driver's airbag.
 There are two holes on the back of the steering wheel where you insert a screwdriver to release the airbag.